How marketers can get the highest ROI out of podcasts

 The new at-home lifestyle brought about by the onset of COVID has driven a significant increase in the numbers of listeners and the numbers of programs in the podcasting and audio-streaming space, and where the channel was a secondary or tertiary option for most marketers, having a podcast strategy is now part of many marketing plans for 2021.

 “Podcasting is still a vast, open space that brands are smart to jump into,” said Lindsay Tjepkema, CEO of Casted, a podcast-centered marketing platform.
 “When you consider there are about 1 million podcasts, but more than 600 million blogs, you can see how much opportunity still exists for brands to own their own space,” she continued.
 “And listenership continues to rise dramatically, even in the midst of a pandemic, as people are actively seeking connection.
-Podcasts that offer that ability to connect an audience with a brand like not other form of content can and, in doing so, build trust and loyalty.”
+Podcasts that offer that ability to connect an audience with a brand unlike other forms of content can and, in doing so, build trust and loyalty.”

 Research has shown that brands that advertise their products and services or business podcasts enjoy an increase on purchase intent, and major platforms are seeing significant increases.
 In June, podcast analytics provider Charitable tracked 825 million downloads, up from 600 million in March.